ctucker/angular-snc-training/src/training.md

 * ... and the list is now owned by the `todo-list` directive
 * so let's move the editing management down on to a controller for the `todo-list` directive!

+---

+layout:true
+.step-name[training-ams]

+---

+# All done...for now

+* Plenty more to learn
+* Come chat to me, email me (chris.tucker@servicenow.com), etc. if you have questions/comments/suggestions
+* Final code can be pulled from github branch training-ams